 This page does not provide legal advice, only a description of how to use mParticle’s compliance-related features.
 The information provided here is solely for understanding and using mParticle features and is not intended to be legally compliant or specific enough for compliance.

-This document adopts the GDPR-style language and terminology for simplicity.
+This document uses GDPR language and terminology for simplicity.